No. 13 Kansas State takes on Middle Tennessee - WTOP News

 Saint Joseph, Missouri; Saturday, 6 p.m.
 EST

-BOTTOM LINE: No. 13 Kansas State plays Middle Tennessee in Saint Joseph, Missouri.
+BOTTOM LINE: No. 13 Kansas State takes on Middle Tennessee in Saint Joseph, Missouri.

 The Wildcats are 10-1 in non-conference play.
-Kansas State leads the Big 12 with 23.4 assists per game led by Serena Sundell averaging 6.5.
+Kansas State ranks sixth in the Big 12 with 11.2 offensive rebounds per game led by Kennedy Taylor averaging 2.4.

 The Raiders have a 7-3 record against non-conference oppponents.
-Middle Tennessee is fourth in the CUSA scoring 69.0 points per game and is shooting 42.1%.
+Middle Tennessee is 7-1 when it turns the ball over less than its opponents and averages 13.3 turnovers per game.

 Kansas State makes 51.4% of its shots from the field this season, which is 15.8 percentage points higher than Middle Tennessee has allowed to its opponents (35.6%).
-Middle Tennessee has shot at a 42.1% clip from the field this season, 10.5 percentage points higher than the 31.6% shooting opponents of Kansas State have averaged.
+Middle Tennessee has shot at a 42.1% rate from the field this season, 10.5 percentage points greater than the 31.6% shooting opponents of Kansas State have averaged.

-TOP PERFORMERS: Ayoka Lee is shooting 64.1% and averaging 16.4 points for the Wildcats.
+TOP PERFORMERS: Taylor is averaging 9.6 points and 6.3 rebounds for the Wildcats.

 The Associated Press created this story using technology provided by Data Skrive and data from Sportradar.